This post may contain affiliate links. Please read our disclosure policy.

 - Position an oven rack in the center of your oven.
 Preheat your oven to 375F degrees.
 Line your baking sheets with silicone liners or parchment for easiest cleanup.
 Or use ungreased cookie sheets.
 You’ll need at least 2.

-- In a mixing bowl, beat the butter and brown sugar with an electric mixer on medium speed until creamy.
+- In a mixing bowl, beat the butter and brown sugar with an electric mixer (affiliate link) on medium speed until creamy.

 - Add the egg and vanilla and beat until light and fluffy.